Aatlantise/punc-rest-improves/README.md

 Optional arguments:

 - `-d`: path to a JSONL file containing evaluation data.
 By default, a file associated with the task is used.
+- `--max-seq-len`: max token length in a sequence.
 - `--strict`: use a stricter evaluation metric dependent on the task.
 Might not always have an effect.

 ### Logs